Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: -Learned Queries for Information Pursuit

-Our query dictionary learning algorithm (\cref{alg:dictionar_learning_vip}) shares connections to sparse dictionary learning algorithms, such as K-SVD \cite{aharon2006ksvd}, which have been pivotal in advancing the state-of-the-art in various image and video processing applications \cite{elad2006image,mairal2007sparse}.
-Sparse dictionary learning seeks to discover a sparse representation of input signals, represented as a linear combination of basic elements, or atoms, and the determination of the atoms themselves.
-These atoms, constituting the dictionary, are typically refined through an iterative process: a sparse coding phase, which computes a sparse representation of the input signal utilizing the current dictionary, and a dictionary update phase to minimize the reconstruction error between the input signal and its sparse reconstruction.
-The analogy to our query dictionary learning method unfolds as follows. \begin{itemize} \item The query dictionary in \cref{alg:dictionar_learning_vip} consists of atoms that correspond to queries for the input $X$, akin to how, in sparse dictionary learning, atoms are vectors in the signal space of $X$.
-This analogy was already pointed out in \cite{chattopadhyay2023omp}. \item The querier phase in \cref{alg:dictionar_learning_vip} plays the role of the sparse coding phase in dictionary learning.
-Indeed, \cite{chattopadhyay2023omp} establishes a profound link between IP and orthogonal matching pursuit (OMP) \cite{pati1993orthogonal}, an important sparse coding technique.
-When employing random projections of dictionary atoms as queries, the authors demonstrate that IP closely approximates OMP. \item The dictionary update phase in \cref{alg:dictionar_learning_vip} refines the dictionary with the classifier to reduce the classification error post-observation of queries sampled with the current querier.
-This mirrors the dictionary update phase in sparse dictionary learning, which refines the dictionary to reduce the reconstruction error for the current sparse code. \end{itemize}
+Our framework and \cref{alg:pseudocode} share several connections to sparse dictionary learning algorithms, such as K-SVD \cite{aharon2006ksvd}, which have been pivotal in advancing the state of the art in various image and video processing applications \cite{elad2006image,mairal2007sparse}.
+Sparse dictionary learning seeks to learn a dictionary of \emph{atoms} such that each input signal can be represented as a sparse linear combination of such atoms.
+The dictionary is typically learned through an iterative process: a \emph{sparse coding step}, which computes a sparse representation of the input signal utilizing the current dictionary, and a \emph{dictionary update step} to minimize the reconstruction error between the input signal and its sparse reconstruction.
+The analogy to our query dictionary learning method is the following.

+\begin{enumerate}[leftmargin=*] \item The atoms of our query dictionary correspond to queries for the input $X$, akin to how, in sparse dictionary learning, atoms are vectors in the signal space of $X$.
+This analogy was already pointed out in \cite{chattopadhyay2023omp}.

+\item Our \emph{V-IP update} plays the role of the \emph{sparse coding step} in dictionary learning.
+Indeed, we can think of the algorithm in \eqref{eq:explanation-code} as a semantic coding strategy which finds for each $X$ a semantic code given by the sequence of question-answer pairs.
+Moreover, \cite{chattopadhyay2023omp} establishes a link between IP and orthogonal matching pursuit (OMP) \cite{pati1993orthogonal}, an important sparse coding technique.
+By using random projections of dictionary atoms as queries, the authors demonstrate that IP closely approximates OMP.

+\item Our \emph{dictionary update} refines the dictionary to reduce the classification error of the current classifier applied to the answers to the queries selected by the current querier.
+This mirrors the \emph{dictionary update step} in sparse dictionary learning, which refines the dictionary to reduce the reconstruction error for the current sparse codes. \end{enumerate}